NZDF-EA/datalakebricksproj/readme.md

 * [Tutorial: Azure Data Lake Storage Gen2, Azure Databricks & Spark | Microsoft Docs][AdlToDataBricksConfig]

 # Deploy the bicep template
-Create a new resource group called rg-adltest in location Australia Central.
+1. Create a new resource group called rg-adltest in location Australia Central.
 This will be used by the bicept script to deploy all resources in the diagram above.
-Download all the bicep files to a single folder and open a powershell command prompt at that location.
+2. Download all the bicep files to a single folder and open a powershell command prompt at that location.
-Run the following command:
+3. Run the following command:

 `New-AzResourceGroupDeployment -ResourceGroupName rg-adltest -TemplateFile main.bicep`

+4. You will be prompted to enter a password for the Virtual Machine.
+The username is hardcoded in the main.bicep as *Datauser1* and can be changed if required.

 <!-- Local -->
 [Design]: images/highleveldesign.jpg